What is therapy?

-People typically come in to therapy looking for relief from depression, anxiety, anger, difficulties in relationships, frustrations with managing substance use, or other difficult emotional experiences that feel like losing control or feel like having irreconcilable philosophical issues with one’s self, others, or the world.
+People typically come in to therapy looking for relief from depression, anxiety, anger, difficulties in relationships, frustrations with managing substance use, or other difficult emotional experiences that feel like losing control or having irreconcilable philosophical issues with oneself, others, or the world.

 What am I supposed to do in therapy?

 The boundaries and privacy of the therapeutic relationship make it the right place to talk about difficult subjects and ask the questions you may have felt like you weren’t supposed to ask.
 It’s a place to be direct about what you’re thinking, what you want and what you need - the therapeutic process thrives on feedback.
 Therapy works best when we’re on the same page about your goals and can agree that the way we’re working towards achieving them works for you.

 When you begin therapy in my practice, I have you accept a timeslot where we meet weekly until you feel your goals have been met and we terminate the relationship.
 Regularity is part of therapy.
 Setting a weekly time helps keep this part of the therapeutic container.